Paul Heckingbottom: Sheffield United

 Heckingbottom was appointed as under-23s lead coach at Sheffield United in July 2020.
-After first-team manager Chris Wilder left the club by mutual consent in March 2021, with the team bottom of the Premier League and 12 points adrift of safety, Heckingbottom took interim charge until the end of the season.
+After first-team manager Chris Wilder left the club by mutual consent in March 2021, with the team bottom of the Premier League and 12 points adrift of safety, Heckingbottom took charge on a deal until the end of the season.
 United lost 5–0 to Leicester City in his first match in charge, and relegation to the Championship was confirmed after four more defeats.
 Sheffield United won three of their last six matches, and Heckingbottom was reportedly shortlisted for the permanent position, but former Fulham manager Slaviša Jokanović was appointed instead, with Heckingbottom returning to his previous role as the under-23s manager at the club.

-On 25 November 2021, Heckingbottom was appointed manager of Sheffield United, this time on a permanent basis, on a four-and-a-half-year deal following the sacking of Jokanović.
+On 25 November 2021, Heckingbottom was appointed manager of Sheffield United for a second spell, this time on a permanent basis, on a four-and-a-half-year deal following the dismissal of Jokanović.
 In his first game in charge, the Blades beat Bristol City 2–0.
 The team ended the season in fifth place, subsequently qualifying for the promotion playoffs, though they lost to Nottingham Forest in the semi-finals.

 An impressive start to the 2022–23 season saw Heckingbottom awarded the EFL Championship Manager of the Month award for August 2022 after picking up 14 points from a possible 21.
 Three wins from three away matches saw Heckingbottom claim the award for a second consecutive month.

 On 26 April 2023, Sheffield United confirmed their promotion back to the Premier League with a 2–0 home victory over West Bromwich Albion.
 Following their promotion, he was awarded the Championship Manager of the Month award for April, his third time winning the award across the season.

-On 2 December 2023, Sheffield United suffered a 5–0 loss away at relegation rivals Burnley, leading Sheffield United to sack Heckingbottom and replace him with Chris Wilder two days later.
+On 2 December 2023, Sheffield United suffered a 5–0 loss away at relegation rivals Burnley, leading Sheffield United to dismiss Heckingbottom and replace him with Chris Wilder two days later.

 Preston North End

 On 20 August 2024, Heckingbottom was appointed as manager of Preston North End following the departure of Ryan Lowe after just one game of the 2024–25 season.
+On 13 September 2026, Paul Heckingbottom was sacked by Preston North End after two years in charge, with the club 23rd in the Championship.